thelokys/thelokys/README.md

-### Olá eu sou o José.
-Entusiasta da tecnologia e simpatizante ao Home Office.👋
+### Hi, My name is José.
+Technology enthusiast and Home Office's sympathizer..👋

 I working currently with javascript stacks (frontend/backend), and getting more and more moving towards specialization it.
 I work with other stacks like C # MVC / Core and Java with Spring Boot without problems too.